mrbusche/matthewbusche.com/uses.md

 ## Editor + Terminal

-- Visual Studio Code for JavaScript and HTML development
+- Visual Studio Code for JavaScript (front end and back end) and HTML development
-- IntelliJ IDEA for and Java based back end work
+- IntelliJ IDEA for any Java based back end work
 - Cmder is my terminal of choice, but Git Bash if I need to use curl

 ## Desktop Apps